KaffaSakho/Vibe-Coding-Project-Draft/README.md

 ## Ethical Notes

 - Not for real clinical use
 - Do not input sensitive or identifying health information
+- This prototype does not store user messages, chat history, or personal information.
+All interactions are session-only and occur entirely in the browser.
 - All appointment times are fictional
 - No emails or invites are actually sent